lizzieanthony/Recipe-Share/README.md

-# Getting Started with Create React App
+# Recipe Share

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my Phase 2 (React) project throught Flatiron School.
+This site allows you to view shared recipes and create your own.

-## Available Scripts
+## Open on your local machine:

 In the project directory, you can run: